 General Finishes Spiced Walnut: https://amzn.to/2Y5zAyW

-7 or 8 months ago I built this bench with a stone as one of the legs, if you haven’t watch that video I would recommend watching it first so this video makes more since.
+7 or 8 months ago I built this bench with a stone as one of the legs, if you haven’t watch that video, I would recommend watching it first, so this video makes more sense.

 One of the questions I got was what did I use to make the stone look wet in the pictures.

-I started out by cleaning up the dings, Wherever the natural weathered patina was scratched off I went over in a random fashion with some trans tint walnut dye mixed with water.
+I started by cleaning up the dings; wherever the naturally weathered patina was scratched off, I went over randomly with some trans tint walnut dye mixed with water.

 I dabbed it on the scuffed areas and tried to feather it into the existing weather patina.
 I also used some general finishes spice walnut as well to darken some of the areas to make it look more natural.

-Then to seal it all in I used a stain wipe on poly, but instead of wiping it on, I liberally brushed it on working it down into all the cracks and crevices of the rock.
+Then to seal it all in, I used a satin wipe on poly, but instead of wiping it on, I liberally brushed it on, working it down into all the cracks and crevices of the rock.

-When it dried it wasn’t shinny, it was a nice matt finish that made the rock look damp like it had rained in the forest an hour ago and was slowly drying in the shade.
+When it dried, it wasn’t shiny; it was a nice matt finish that made the rock look damp like it had rained in the forest an hour ago and was slowly drying in the shade.

 I also applied blue tape to all the places that I was going to apply glue in the final assembly.
 Glue just doesn’t bond well to finish, so when the finish was dry I just removed the tape and had a nice clean surface to glue to